permutationlock/ztrait/doc/patterns.md

 }
 ```

-Then we can add a trait verification line at the top of `Server.poll`.
+Then we add a trait verification line at the top of `Server.poll`.

 ```Zig
     // ...